About this guide

-If you're really serious about managing waste, work with management to encourage them to work with your waste service provider to establish the best recycling system.
+Work with management and your waste service provider to establish the best recycling system.
 You could also look at creating purchasing guidelines to promote the use of more efficient and sustainable products that use less energy and packaging.

 Check with your local council or Planet Ark's Business Recycling website to find out what can be recycled in your area.

 Understanding your workplace's energy and water use and the waste you generate will help your organisation develop a plan to improve its energy efficiency and save money.

 Depending on the size of your workplace, you could do a basic sustainability assessment as part of a savings team.
 Or encourage your workplace to engage a consultant who can help identify savings opportunities and develop a plan to make it all happen.
 Some state and territory governments subsidise assessments to support sustainability practices in local businesses.

 You can track and understand your energy bills so you can monitor any changes and measure any progress and adjust your action plan accordingly

 Efficiency and savings

 Select your step Energy Cut

 ACT Business Energy and Water Program ACT Government